emberjs/data/TRANSITION.md

 the REST Adapter and Serializer.

-The short version is that once an Ajax request has completed, the resuling payload is sent through the following hooks:
+The short version is that once an Ajax request has completed, the resulting payload is sent through the following hooks:

 1. The payload is sent to `extractSingle` if the original request was for a single record (like `find`/`save`) or `extractArray` if the